All Products

 Subject: O=system:users, OU=, CN=1***-1673419473

-• CN indicates the associated user.
-In this example, the user is 1***-1673419473.
-1*** corresponds to an Alibaba Cloud user ID in the account.
+• CN (Common Name): The associated user.
+Example: 1***-1673419473, where 1*** corresponds to your Alibaba Cloud user ID in the account.

 How do I get the expiration date of the certificate used by a kubeconfig file?

 When you run this command, replace YOUR_KUBECONFIG_PATH with the absolute path of the configuration file to query.
 By default, kubectl uses the $HOME/.kube/config file to connect to the cluster.
-You can also specify other kubeconfig files by setting the kubeconfig environment variable or using the --kubeconfig parameter.
+You can also specify other kubeconfig files by setting the kubeconfig environment variable or the --kubeconfig parameter.

 grep client-certificate-data YOUR_KUBECONFIG_PATH |awk '{print $2}' |base64 -d | openssl x509 -noout -enddate